ygrek/sqlgg/overview.md

 TODO
 ----

-* query parameter placeholders are specific to database API, substitute
+* query parameter placeholders are database API specific, substitute
+* some database API are inadequately strict about data types (notably ADO.NET), need native-type annotations in queries
 * choose better names for some common cases (WHERE id = ? etc)
 * fix line numbers in error output
 * enhance error reporting